nvlgzr/notion2svelte/DonenessTracker.md

 - Implement `code` blocks
 - Implement `video` and `file` types
+- Add support for auto-linking raw URLs
 - Add config for custom component names so that naming conflicts can be avoided.
 - Change the transformed page's Status to `Published` in Notion (w/appropriate .env override)
-- Add a Katex interpreter for `expression`s?
 - Experiment with having the script do a git commit after successfully saving.
 Here, I suspect, many monsters lurk, so probably the first working something will be pretty problematic
 - Default to `prerender=true`?
 - Add password-based Admin mode with links back to Notion pages